supertree-toolkit/stk/doc/tutorial.rst

 Alternatively, use:

 :command:`stk create_matrix Anomura_final.phyml Anomura_matrix.tnt`

+The :file:`Anomura_final.phyml` is included in the tutorial for comparison to yours.

 You can then load this matrix into TNT and generate your supertree using any suitable method.
 You can of course change the output format suitable for PAUP* or any other supertree software.